niemopen/niem-open-training/Main NIEM JSON Training Document.md

 # Build and Validate
 - Conformance
 - Subsets
-- Extension and Exchange Schemas
+- Extension Schemas
 - How things fit together

 ## NIEM Conformance
-- Follow the rules in the [Naming and Design Rules (NDR)](http://niem.github.io/reference/specifications/ndr/)
+- Follow the rules in the [Naming and Design Rules (NDR)](http://niem.github.io/reference/specifications/ndr/) (NIEM 5)
+	- Available in draft form for NIEM 6 on [Github](https://github.com/niemopen/niem-naming-design-rules/blob/dev/ndr6src.md)
-- Follow the rules in the [IEPD Spec](http://niem.github.io/reference/specifications/iepd/)
+- Follow the rules in the [IEPD Spec](http://niem.github.io/reference/specifications/iepd/) (NIEM 5)
+	- Coming eventually for NIEM 6
 - Many NDR rules exist as Schematron
-	- Can check these via the Conformance Testing Assistant (ConTesA)
+	- Can check these via the Conformance Testing Assistant (ConTesA) for NIEM 5
 	- Can run the Schematron directly oXygen, with a plug-in in XMLSpy
+		- See below
+	- NIEM Toolbox will provide this functionality for NIEM 6 soon

 ## Schema Subsets
 - NIEM has ~13,000 elements